slatedocs/slate/source/includes/v4/_tours.md

 - scale prices
 - customer type related price ("Entgelttabelle")

 plus additional surcharges, e.g. sunday extra, foreign language extra and so on.
-All prices depend on the date of the tour, the customer type and the language.
+All prices depend on the date and time of the tour, participants and the customer type and the language.

 ### Available parameters:

 - date (`YYYY-MM-DD`), defaults to today
+- time (`HH-MM`), defaults to 12:00
+- participants, defaults to 1
+- price_target_audience_id_id (integer), defaults to default PTA (e.g. "Privatkunde")
 - language_id (integer), defaults to first assigned language of the tour

 ### Response